-What false assumptions people have about Computers?
+Shabby/good-enough solutions trick you into false understanding and lazy methodology The social impact of a program or of its data could be way bigger than you think Methods in Computer Science education: Analysis False assumptions we heard about Computers ...
 You just need to know how to USE a computer (?!?)
 Computers are FAST BUT DUMB!!!
 Limited instructions BUT bloody fast CPUs and intelligent algorithms Computers are FLEXIBLE and MULTI-PURPOSE BUT RIGID and UNFORGIVING :-) There are soooooo many details to be aware of (declarations, initializations, scope, arguments, program termination, syntax, errors ...)
 Computers SAVE YOUR TIME, Programming is EASY (!?!
 WTF !?!)
 BUT programming is TIME-CONSUMING, you must be EFFICIENT and PERSISTENT: When you code: (good IDEs, good documentation, easy programming languages, ..., GOOD METHODOLOGY) When you run (efficient algorithms, special data structures, ...)
 When you fix YOUR (or other's) mistakes (good documentation, good tests) Computer can store HUGE amount of data BUT RAM memory space is limited.
-Virtual Memory helps but SLOOOOWS DOWN EVERYTHING 2020-21 lesson 1 What new concepts are introduced because of Computers? (methodology level) Problem solution by reduction to smaller problems Algorithm as a sequence of actions (but see also declarative, parallel, data-flow, rule-based or ... neural networks!)
-Data representation Algorithms must manage some meaningful representation of information Constrained execution (time, memory) Simulation as tool to explore the impossible ("What if") Explore multiple consequences in a virtual world with new rules Empowerment and collaboration of the individual in the society Open-data, Open-formats and Open-source development enable the single to collaborate with others and tackle global issues Social issues of the information you receive/derive Information as a good to be sold/exchanged.
+Virtual Memory helps but SLOOOOWS DOWN EVERYTHING Methods in Computer Science education: Analysis What new concepts are introduced because of Computers? (methodology level) Problem solution by reduction to smaller problems Algorithm as a sequence of actions (but see also declarative / parallel / data-flow / rule-based programming or ... neural networks!)
+Data representation Algorithms must manage some meaningful representation of information Constrained execution! (time, memory) Simulation as tool to explore the impossible ("What if?")
+Explore multiple consequences in a virtual world with new rules Empowerment and collaboration of the individual in the society Open-data, Open-formats and Open-source development enable the single to collaborate with others and tackle global issues Social issues of the information you receive/derive Information as a good to be sold/exchanged.
 Sensitive data.
-What new concepts are introduced because of Computers? (computer specific) STATE changing through time (THE main difference w.r.t.
-Math) Information representation, data types (analogy with Physics?)
-(HUGE misunderstandings arise here) Names vs memory Functions, arguments, return values Side-effects (and bloody global variables) (bloody parentheses and semicolons) Language syntax Objects, attributes (and again, changing state) Methods as object's actions/abilities, the office metaphor Control structures (loops/repetition, conditions) How to analyse and build a program?
+Methods in Computer Science education: Analysis Motivation, in school, could be a huge problem Teaching programming to university students is easier (!?!?!)
+They chose it, and we (try to) go deep in many interesting ways Some high school students didn't choose the topic, but could be motivated by raising their interests with concrete interesting problems Robotics, Embedded systems (see CS-edu:Design), Storytelling, Simulation, Social impact, Video games, Personal interests, Local issues, Mobile apps Role playing can make C.T. concepts very clear in a playful way to younger students to understand what a computer is/does They could either pose as the "programmed agent" or be the "programmer god" "CS Unplugged" activities show C.T. methods without a PC Appealing for very very young students What new concepts are introduced because of Computers? (computer specific) - Program = Precise algorithmic definition of a solution - STATE changing through time (THE main difference w.r.t.
+Math) - Information representation/encoding, data types (analogy with Physics?) - Names vs memory (HUGE misunderstandings arise here) - Functions, arguments, return values - Side-effects! (and bloody global variables) - Language syntax (bloody parentheses and semicolons) - Objects, attributes (and again, changing state) - Methods as object's actions/abilities, the office metaphor - Control structures (loops/repetition, conditions) How to analyse and build a program?

 Top-down analysis

 Define input/output data representation

-Write an high-level description of the problem, divided in steps
+Write an high-level description of the problem, divided in subproblems

 Implement the algorithm by defining mock functions for each step, mimicking their I/O

 If needed: